• About

 Share with Others

 Children are great at sharing their faith.
 For them it isn’t about “witnessing”, it is simply about sharing what they love – God.
-They don’t hold back like adults do.
+They don’t hold back as adults do.
 When they are armed with scriptural references they are even more powerful.
 Children bring their friends to Jesus through their pure and simple love.

 Safe Place for Questioning